pearmini/life-swings/README.md

 After the player has learned the mystery of the proliferation of life games through the pass-through mode, they can go to the classic mode to easily modify the cell state by clicking on the checkerboard and experience the fun of creating life from start to end.

  <img src="./img/classic_mode.gif" width="200px">

-## Future works

-- The WeChat version of Life Swings is still in experience version, it will publish official version soon.
-- Refactor the code and add more features.
-- Write a H5 version of Life Swings.